DistributedCollective/zero/README.md

 `withdrawColl(uint _amount, address _upperHint, address _lowerHint)`: withdraws `_amount` of collateral from the caller’s Line of Credit.
 Executes only if the user has an active Line of Credit, the withdrawal would not pull the user’s Line of Credit below the minimum collateralization ratio, and the resulting total collateralization ratio of the system is above 150%.

 `function withdrawZUSD(uint _maxFeePercentage, uint _ZUSDAmount, address _upperHint, address _lowerHint)`: issues `_amount` of ZUSD from the caller’s Line of Credit to the caller.
 Executes only if the Line of Credit's collateralization ratio would remain above the minimum, and the resulting total collateralization ratio is above 150%.
-The borrower has to provide a `_maxFeePercentage` that they are willing to accept in case of a fee slippage i.e. when a redemption transaction is processed first, driving up the borrowing fee.
+The borrower has to provide a `_maxFeePercentage` that they are willing to accept in case of a fee slippage i.e. when a redemption transaction is processed first, driving up the origination fee.

 `repayZUSD(uint _amount, address _upperHint, address _lowerHint)`: repay `_amount` of ZUSD to the caller’s Line of Credit, subject to leaving 20 ZUSD debt in the Line of Credit (which corresponds to the 20 ZUSD gas compensation).

 `_adjustLoC(address _borrower, uint _collWithdrawal, uint _debtChange, bool _isDebtIncrease, address _upperHint, address _lowerHint, uint _maxFeePercentage)`: enables a borrower to simultaneously change both their collateral and debt, subject to all the restrictions that apply to individual increases/decreases of each quantity with the following particularity: if the adjustment reduces the collateralization ratio of the Line of Credit, the function only executes if the resulting total collateralization ratio is above 150%.
-The borrower has to provide a `_maxFeePercentage` that they are willing to accept in case of a fee slippage i.e. when a redemption transaction is processed first, driving up the borrowing fee.
+The borrower has to provide a `_maxFeePercentage` that they are willing to accept in case of a fee slippage i.e. when a redemption transaction is processed first, driving up the origination fee.
 The parameter is ignored if the debt is not increased with the transaction.

 `closeLoC()`: allows a borrower to repay all debt, withdraw all their collateral, and close their Line of Credit.
 Requires the borrower to have a ZUSD balance sufficient to repay their Line of Credit's debt, excluding gas compensation - i.e. `(debt - 20)` ZUSD.